Dilipsutariya/IOT-Visualization/README.md

 4. Click on run the application.

 Using the app
+a.
 Channel ID: Enter the channel ID for the channel if interest.
+b.
 ReadAPIKey: Enter ReadAPIKey for private channels
+c.
 StartDate: Start Date the selcted data.
 The time will start at 12:00 AM unless otherwise selected.
+d.
 StartHour: Start Hour
+e.
 Min: Start Minute to read the data.
+f.
 AM/PM: Ante Meridian, Post Meridian
+g.
 Duration: Select the time from that you want to plot the data from the start date and time.
-Compare Length: The time difference between the selcted date and the older time period.(Future Enhancement) F1 through F8: Check box to include a particular field, if data is available.
+h.
+Compare Length: The time difference between the selcted date and the older time period.(Future Enhancement)
+i.
+F1 through F8: Check box to include a particular field, if data is available.
+j.
 Update: Display the Plots using given filter.
+k.
 Quit: Stop the program and delete the UI figure.